islasola/mockdoc/docs/faqs.md

 Zilliz will inform you via your registration email if the payment is unsuccessful.
 You can solve it by changing your credit card.
 If the payment is still unsuccessful for 7 days, you will lose the write access to the database.
 The database will be deleted if the payment is unsuccessful for 9 days.

-### How can I transfer data from AWS S3 to Zilliz Cloud?
+### What types of AWS S3 URLs are allowed on Zilliz Cloud?

 To transfer data from AWS S3 buckets, you can use virtual-host-style URLs, path-style URLs, or URLs with the `S3://` scheme.